 Just do it.
 Working for yourself can be hard because you are your own boss.
 Practice discipline and say no to some friend hang outs, late late nights partying, and Netflix binges, so you can concentrate on your craft.
 Don't wake up without a video on your posting day.
 You'll hate yourself a lot.

-If you're looking for more resources, I suggest you check out the YT channel Little Monster Media that covers CTR, audience retention, and other factors in YouTube's algorithm.
+If you're looking for more resources, I suggest you check out the YT channel Little Monster Media that covers CTR, audience retention, and other factors of YouTube's algorithm.
 I plan to cover these eventually, but Mat is doing a great job teaching so far.

 ALL THE FEELS